Sensitivity forecasts for gravitational-wave detectors to dark matter decaying into gravitons: Results

 \section{Results}

-Figure \ref{fig:forecast} shows the forecasted detectability of the SGWB from DM decay to gravitons, $\phi \to 2h$ in the $(m_\phi, \tau_\phi)$ parameter space.
+Figure \ref{fig:forecast} shows the forecasted detectability of the SGWB from DM decay to gravitons, $\phi \to 2h$ in the $(m_\phi, \tau_\phi)$ parameter space, assuming that the decaying particle accounts for the total dark matter abundance ($r_{\text{DDM}} = 1$).
+It is straightforward to check that the SNR is linear on $r_{\text{DDM}}$, so the general case can be obtained by rescaling accordingly.
 The detectable region is defined by the condition $\text{SNR} \geq 8$.
 Looser conditions (e.g. $\text{SNR} \geq 5$ or $\text{SNR} \geq 1$) lead to slightly larger detectable regions, but the overall shape of the curves remains unchanged.
 Results are presented for currently operating detectors (LVK, IPTA), instruments expected to become operational within the next few decades (LISA, ET--CE, SKA), and longer-term planned experiments (BBO).
 Dotted lines represent the extragalactic contribution, which dominates at higher masses due to redshift effects, while dashed lines correspond to the local contribution, dominant at lower masses.
 Gray hatched areas indicate existing bounds on the DM lifetime from large-scale structure formation \cite{PoulinEtAl2016} and on the DM mass from dwarf galaxy dynamics \cite{ZimmermannEtAl2025}.
 Although anisotropy effects on PTA sensitivities have not been included in this analysis, they are expected to enhance the detectability of the signal at masses below the range shown, lying safely beneath the current dwarf galaxy constraints.